 Aspen Tech Policy Hub Fellowship

-A full-time program that takes tech experts and teaches them the policy process through an in-residence fellowship in the Bay Area
+A full-time program that takes STEM experts and teaches them the policy process through an in-residence fellowship in the Bay Area

-The Aspen Tech Policy Hub Fellowship is a 10-week, full-time, paid, in-residence program in the Bay Area that teaches technology experts the policy process.
+The Aspen Tech Policy Hub Fellowship is a 10-week, full-time, paid, in-residence program in the Bay Area that teaches STEM experts the policy process.
 We currently offer fellowship programs along two policy tracks: technology and climate.
-The program is ideal for people with scientific or technical backgrounds who are interested in building better tech policy, whether that be within government or more broadly as an external advocate or from within the tech industry.
-It is particularly well-suited to applicants who have existing tech policy ideas they wish to refine and press forward.
+The program is ideal for people with scientific or technical backgrounds who are interested in building better policy, whether that be within government or more broadly as an external advocate or from within industry.
+It is particularly well-suited to applicants who have existing policy ideas they wish to refine and press forward.
 Admitted applicants receive an $18,000 stipend to enable their participation.
-While the Hub fellowship is normally full-time and in-person, due to the COVID-19 pandemic, any Fellowship program we hold is likely to be a mix of in-person and online programming until a vaccine is widely available.
+While the Hub fellowship is normally full-time and in-person, due to the COVID-19 pandemic, any Fellowship program we hold is likely to be a mix of in-person and online programming for the foreseeable future.

-We have run two cohorts of the Aspen Tech Policy Hub fellowship thus far, one in 2019 and one in 2020.
-We expect to run a third cohort of the Aspen Tech Policy Hub fellowship in mid-2021.
+We have run three cohorts of the Aspen Tech Policy Hub fellowship thus far, one in 2019, one in 2020, and one in 2021.

-Our Fellowship program consists of two blocks: (1) a policy bootcamp that teaches fellows the basics of policymaking within the government or within the tech industry; and (2) a final project where fellows are required to create at least one practical policy output—for instance, mock legislation, toolkits for policymakers, white papers, op-eds, or an app.
+Our Fellowship program consists of two blocks: (1) a policy bootcamp that teaches fellows the basics of policymaking within the government or within industry; and (2) a final project where fellows are required to create at least one practical policy output—for instance, mock legislation, toolkits for policymakers, white papers, op-eds, or an app.

 Programming to support the development of policy outputs during the fellowship will include: